Want to achieve your dreams? How often have you told yourself this: “I’d LOVE to pursue my dream … BUT …

 Randy Pausch was a Carnegie Mellon Professor of Computer Science and Human-Computer Interaction and Design.
 Randy achieved some incredible stuff during his lifetime.

 One of his final achievements was presenting a lecture – a lecture he knew would be the final lecture of his life (Randy had been diagnosed with a terminal illness).
 He took this opportunity to share the lessons he had learned in life, and to inspire and motivate others to pursue their childhood dreams.

 The result is one final lecture called “Really Achieving Your Childhood Dreams”.
 It was a hit right across the web in 2007, and was seen by millions of people.
 Now, here it is one more time:

 Randy died within a year of presenting his final lecture (he was only in his late 40’s).
 Before he died, he also wrote a book that expanded on the above lecture.
 It’s called “The Last Lecture”.

-So if you need one last kick in the pants to get moving, the above video and book are it.
+So if you need one last kick in the pants to get moving and achieve your dreams, the above video and book are it.

 Steve Jobs, as you would no doubt know, is the CEO of Apple, and the major reason Apple has become such a huge success during the last decade (of course, few people seem to realise how much of an impact Steve Wozniak had too, especially in the earlier days …).